 3. Secure the X-Electrode in a stereotaxic clamp above the head.

-6. Ensure ~4 mm of stripped X-Electrode wire is available for the crimp.
+4. Ensure at least 2 mm of stripped X-Electrode wire is available for the crimp.

-7. Guide the coil and Q-ferrule over the X-Electrode wire so the wire passes through the coil center.
+5. Guide the Q-Ferrule over the X-Electrode wire so the solid wire passes into the coil of the Q-Ferrule.

 Materials